-In this article: We'll review a comprehensive list of 15, yes 15, of our best rear view backup camera picks for your car, truck, trailer or RV.
+In this article: We'll review our best rear view backup camera picks for your car, truck, trailer or RV.
 We'll break out these cameras by category, including wired and wireless cameras, license plate mounted, camera and monitor combos, multi-camera systems and even motorhome and large trailer camera systems.
-Skim through the article or click one of the hotlinks below to navigate to the camera section that best fits your needs.

 Adding a backup camera to your car or truck can be an easy DIY job that can make you a safer driver, park faster and even give you a little more confidence pulling into that tight parking spot.
 You don’t appreciate the usefulness of a quality backup camera until you have an opportunity to spend time using one.
 You’ll gain confidence when parking in tight spots or while parallel parking, be safer exiting parking spaces you can’t see oncoming cars from, and you’ll see pedestrians behind you when you back out of your driveway.
 Once you've had one, it's tough to go back.